nithish-kumar-t/LLM-interactions-service/README.md

 ## Prerequisites

 1. **AWS BedRock**: Set up Aws bedrock api to use it in the lamba function.

-2. **AWS Account**: Create an AWS account and familiarize yourself with AWS EMR.
+2. **AWS Account**: Create an AWS account and familiarize yourself with AWS Lambda, EC2, and AWS Api Gateway.

-3. **Deeplearning4j Library**: Ensure that you have the Java Deeplearning4j Library integrated into your project for getting the model.
+3. **Protobuf**: Ensure that you have the google protobuf module downloaded in the

-4. **Scala, Java and Spark**: Make sure Scala, Java and Hadoop (Scala 2.13.13, Java 11.0.25)  are installed and configured correctly.
+4. **Scala, Java and Spark**: Make sure Scala, Java and Hadoop (Scala 2.13.13, Java 11.0.25 Ollama: llama3.2)   are installed and configured correctly.

 5. **Git and GitHub**: Use Git for version control and host your project repository on GitHub.